tmspzz/Rome/README.md

 #### RepositoryMap
 This contains the mappings of repository and framework names.
-This is particularly useful in case you are not using GitHub and the "Organization/FrameworkName" convention.
+This is particularly useful if dependecies are not on GitHub or don't respect the "Organization/FrameworkName" convention.

 Example: